unicode-org/message-format-wg/spec/formatting.md

 as it depends on the implementation's shape for resolved values and the result type of the formatting.

-Formatting errors MAY be emitted during _formatting_, as formatting is not necessarily defined on every resolved value.
+Formatting is not necessarily defined on every resolved value.
-A formatter MAY provide a value to use in such a case instead of a _fallback value_.
+An implementation SHOULD emit formatting errors during _formatting_, but MAY provide a value to use in such a case instead of a _falback value_.

-_Formatting_ MAY produce formatted messages with the following data types, as well as any others:
+An implementation MAY use the value of an _expression_'s _operand_ to choose a _formatting function_ and default _options_ if no _annotation_ is supplied by the _expression_.

+Implementations MAY represent the result of _formatting_ using the most appropriate data type or structure.
+Some examples of these include:
-- A single concatenated string.
+- A single string concatenated from the resolved _pattern_ and its parts.
 - A string with associated attributes for portions of its text.
 - A flat sequence of objects corresponding to each resolved value.
 - A hierarchical structure of objects that group spans of resolved values,